GrinonBarrett/Taksidos/Core Rules/Creatures/Hexakhar.md

 ### Hexakhar
-The result of a fauxakhar absorbing a hexakhar.
+The result of a fauxakhar absorbing a zezykhar.
 These fiends have unknown motives, but seem to be found ancient dungeons.
 Its new hexagonal shape bears a total of six eyes, each of which appear to have a purple iris to the human eye- though those with quadrochroma can see their true colors.
 The plural is Hexakhain.
 Their collective noun is a geomantra.

 **Creature Type**: Hexakhain are Fiends.